vduong421/152_mini_python_compiler/Description.md

 **What this proves**

-- You are using **regular expressions** to define a **regular language** for your tokens.
+- We are using **regular expressions** to define a **regular language** for our tokens.
-- You classify tokens into **keywords, identifiers, numbers, operators, punctuation, whitespace, comments**, etc.
+- We classify tokens into **keywords, identifiers, numbers, operators, punctuation, whitespace, comments**, etc.

 **Key code**